kuzzleio/kuzzle-how-to/replicate-to-sql-with-generic-events/README.md

 }
 ```

-By declaring `this.pipes` inside the constructor of the plugin we can catch events emmitted by the core of kuzzle.
+By declaring `this.pipes` inside the constructor of the plugin we can catch events emitted by the core of kuzzle.
 Here, we will be listening to

-1. `generic:document:afterWrite` an event emmitted right after a document have been written.
+1. `generic:document:afterWrite` an event emitted right after documents have been written.
-1. `generic:document:afterDelete` an event emmitted right after a document have been deleted.
+1. `generic:document:afterDelete` an event emitted right after documents have been deleted.

 ```javascript
 async afterWrite(documents = []) {